-In 2011-2012, Professor Chandler is teaching Medical Legal Issues and Tort Law.
+She also teaches Medical Legal Issues and Tort Law.
 In the past, she has taught a graduate level course called "Technoprudence," which addresses technology and legal theory.

 Professor Chandler's research is focused on the law and ethics of neuroscience and other advances in biology and medicine.
 She is currently working on the following projects:

 - Law and memory: The law and ethics of detecting and manipulating memory.